Back

 Maintenance costs on new builds are generally very low.
 As everything from the roof to the appliances and from the carpets to the light fittings is new, in the first few years, maintenance outgoings should be almost non-existent.

-Added to this, all new homes come with a 10-year NHBC warranty.
+Added to this, all new homes come with an NHBC warranty & insurance policy..
 This means you can rest assured your property meets strict design, materials and workmanship standards.
-Plus, if anything goes wrong, you’re covered by a 10-year structural warranty and a 2-year fixtures and fittings warranty.
+Plus, if anything goes wrong, you’re covered by a 2 year builder warranty period, followed by an 8 year insurance cover.

 Compare this, for example, to a Victorian property which could have been built almost 200 years ago, and is likely to be expensive to upkeep and maintain.